Nehru showed "magnanimity" to include RSS leader in his Cabinet, says KPCC chief; draws flak from Muslim League, CPI(M) | Politics

 Nehru also made Ambedkar the Law Minister in his government.
 Mukherjee was inducted as a Minister for Industry and Supply by Nehru in the interim government he had formed after independence.
 Mukherjee quit the government in 1951 and founded Bharatiya Jana Sangh, the political wing of RSS.
 He was the founder-president of Jana Sangh, considered to be the earlier avatar of the BJP.

+''However, a slip of the tongue that occurred in between took it to levels that I had not even intended in my mind.
+I am deeply saddened by the pain it has caused to those who love Congress, UDF and me,'' he said in a subsequent statement.

+Sudhakaran further clarified that Nehru had repeatedly stated that one should never form electoral alliances with communal forces and also never make alliances with them no matter how many elections are lost.

-While senior IUML leader M K Muneer criticised Sudhakaran for his remarks, accusing him of trying to ''provoke many and please the fascists'', the ruling CPI(M) and Chief Minister Pinarayi Vijayan, in separate statements, slammed the KPCC chief, alleging he was trying to take the Congress in the tent of the Sangh Parivar. ''If Sudhakaran has made such remarks, it is certain that he has not read history completely,'' Muneer told reporters in Kozhikode.
+The statement came after senior IUML leader M K Muneer criticised Sudhakaran for his remarks, accusing him of trying to ''provoke many and please the fascists'', and the ruling CPI(M) as well as Chief Minister Pinarayi Vijayan, in separate statements, slammed the KPCC chief, alleging he was trying to take the Congress in the tent of the Sangh Parivar. ''If Sudhakaran has made such remarks, it is certain that he has not read history completely,'' Muneer told reporters in Kozhikode.

 He said Nehru's first election victory was against the fascist forces like Hindu Maha Sabha.